 While users will be seeing fewer ad breaks on short videos, they could be seeing more in new locations in the form of pre-roll ads in the Watch tab.
 Pre-roll ads run before the video even starts — a popular option on YouTube.
 While Facebook says they don’t work well for the feed, it is testing the format in situations where the user seeks out that particular video, mainly through the Watch tab.
-Facebook says that users looking for a specific video are more likely to wait for that ad to finish the video.